Graham’s compartmental model for input function

 Substitution of these into the equation for CTF gives equations

-These equations can be used to solve CTF and its integral:
+These equations can be used to solve CIF and its integral:

 and with these, CP: